BaseQL/baseql-airtable-block/README.md

 This might change after September 2020 as it becomes part of Pro plan and maybe a Developer plan is introduced: https://community.airtable.com/t/build-a-custom-block/30288/6

+Also, you need to [install Node.js](https://nodejs.org/en/download/) if you haven't already.

 ### Install

 To install the BaseQL Block on your Airtable base: